Pre-Purchase Survey – Organising Survey

 Is it possible to make Survey without Sale Contract? – It is usually possible to make survey without signing sale contract and paying deposit but the survey is usually limited to inspection as-is without moving the yacht.
 After signing the sale contract, sea trial or lifting/launching would then be possible.
 Of course if there is no sale contract the yacht could be purchased by another buyer while you consider it.

-Is it recommended to make Sale Contract before seeing the yacht? – It is preferable for someone to see the yacht (whether you or your surveyor) before making offer.
+Is it recommended to make Sale Contract before seeing the yacht? – It is preferable for someone to see the yacht (whether you or your friend or your surveyor) before making signing contract.

 Can you do brief preliminary inspections? – It is better to instruct to make a full inspection as-is (whether afloat or ashore) spending about 3 hours and to limit the report at that stage to a defect list and all the photos provided in a folder online.

 What is the difference between Insurance Survey and Pre-Purchase Survey? – Insurance Survey has only the Recommendations (Insurance Defects such as fire and safety, structural, operational) whilst Pre-Purchase Survey includes also the Suggestions (Non Insurance Defects such as cosmetic or maintenance items).